YifanShenSZ/diabatz/v0/README.md

 The input layer of each Hd element is the CNPI group symmetry adapted polynomial of the geometry

-When the network for each Hd element has no hidden layer, i.e. output layer directly follows input layer, this network structure is equivalent to that of `SurfGenBound`
+When the network has no hidden layer, i.e. output layer directly follows input layer, it is equivalent to a polynomial